 We found 5 family medicine practitioners who accept Blue Cross Blue Shield Catastrophic near Kenedy, TX.

-Dr. John Ryan is a physician who specializes in family medicine.
-He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
-He graduated from Autonomous University of Nuevo Leon Faculty of Medicine.
+Dr. John Ryan practices family medicine.
+He is a graduate of Autonomous University of Nuevo Leon Faculty of Medicine.
+Dr. Ryan accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.

-Dr. Roberto Ramirez is a Kenedy, TX physician who specializes in family medicine.
-Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Ramirez accepts.
-He studied medicine at Baylor College of Medicine.
+Dr. Roberto Ramirez is a family practitioner in Kenedy, TX.
+Dr. Ramirez takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He is a graduate of Baylor College of Medicine.

 Conditions / Treatments